globoglobito/Python-Guide/README.md

 As you can see there are several levels, from least to most important: DEBUG, INFO, WARNING, ERROR, CRITICAL

-The level of the root logger can be configured at module level, but MUST be done before any messages are sent.
+The level of the root logger can be configured at module level but MUST be done before any messages are sent.

 Otherwise the level must be set directly on the logger.

-##### Try this in a New Session (it wont work if you already displayed messages)
+##### Try this in a New Session (it won’t work if you already displayed messages)

 ```python